nhtnhanbn/nhtnhanbn.github.io/_repository/msa23.md

 CHANGE!, renamed from the pandemic-era Student Voice ticket which did not contest the 2022 elections last year, nominated 74 candidates.
 This ticket is led and organised by the Labor Left.
 Their platform calls for greater advocacy, and seems to be pitched broadly towards those seeking "change" from Together running MSA.

-Social Justice, the latest manifestation of the perennially unsuccessful Socialist Alternative ticket, nominated 73 candidates, up from 5 Climate Action/Climate Justice candidates in 2022.
+Social Justice, the latest manifestation of the perennially unsuccessful Socialist Alternative-led ticket, nominated 73 candidates, up from 5 Climate Action/Climate Justice candidates in 2022.
 Their platform is the explicitly left wing and activist one typical of Socialist Alternative student tickets.

 Only Together nominated candidates for the Mental Health and Resilience Committee, so they have been elected unopposed.
 Only Change nominated a candidate for Indigenous Officer so they have been elected unopposed.
 Disabilities and Carers Officer will be contested by Together and Change.